Create an association shop in Switzerland: sell merch, tickets and courses online

 How do I export the orders for the club accounting?

 Most PSPs offer a CSV export of transactions.
-You download the file and import it into your accounting software or into an Excel spreadsheet.
-It contains amount, payment method, date and order details.
+You download the file and import it into your accounting software or an Excel spreadsheet.
+This includes the amount, payment method, date, and order details.

 View detailed response